MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 ### Databases & APIs

 There are three easy methods of enabling Create, Replace, Update and Delete operations withing FlutterFlow.
 They are Firebase, Supabase and API integrations.
 Firebase and Supabase are both no-code database solutions that are both easy to setup and use.
 Firebase is a Google product and Supabase is an open source alternative.
 Both have free tiers and are easy to setup.
-I used Firebase for AleFinder as you can deploy a Firebase project from withing FlutterFlow.
-Within the setup you can enable authentication and Firestore.
+I used Firebase for AleFinder as you can deploy a Firebase project from withing FlutterFlow and within the setup you can enable authentication and Firestore.

 <div style="display:flex;justify-content:center;flex-wrap:wrap;align-items: center;gap:20px">
 <div ><img src="/img/devopsflutterflow/database_firebase_config_1.png" height="250px"\><p>Image X: Firebase Setup</p></div>